United States pay television content advisory system: Development and implementation

-On June 10, 1994, the Home Box Office and Showtime Networks services introduced a revised, uniform system: a set of block icons incorporating one of ten content codes—each two to three letters in length, and displayed in bold Fixedsys type—was added to supplement the applicable descriptive text, which was uniformally featured in a separate "page" of the rating bumper.
-(Since Home Box Office Inc. adopted the practice in 2015, most premium services—save for the Showtime Networks, which previously used the style from June 1994 to March 1995—have used a bumper format displaying the age-based rating, content advisories and audio/visual accessibility features on a single page.)
-Under the new system, each advisory label was placed into one of four categories: violence (“MV” for “mild violence”, “V” for “violence”, “GV” for “graphic violence” and “RP” for “rape”), suggestive or explicit sexual material (“BN” for brief nudity”, “N” for “nudity” and “SSC” for “strong sexual content”), profane language (“AL” for “adult language” and “GL” for “graphic language”) and a generalized descriptor for mature material that does not fit into the other categories (“AC” for “adult content”).
+On June 10, 1994, the Home Box Office and Showtime Networks services introduced a revised, uniform system: a set of block icons incorporating one of ten content codes—each two-to-three letters in length, and displayed in bold Fixedsys type—was added to supplement the applicable descriptive text, which was uniformly featured in a separate "page" of the rating bumper.
+(Since Home Box Office, Inc. adopted the practice in 2015, most premium services—except the Showtime Networks, which previously used the style from June 1994 to March 1995—have used a bumper format displaying the age-based rating, content advisories and audio/visual accessibility features on a single page.)
+Under the new system, each advisory label was placed into one of four categories: violence ("MV" for "mild violence", "V" for "violence", "GV" for "graphic violence" and "RP" for "rape"), suggestive or explicit sexual material ("BN" for "brief nudity", "N" for "nudity" and "SSC" for "strong sexual content"), profane language ("AL" for "adult language" and "GL" for "graphic language") and a generalized descriptor for mature material that does not fit into the other categories ("AC" for "adult content").
 Of the participating pay services, Showtime Networks was the only member in the cooperative to have its continuity announcers read the advisory ratings, in addition to the then-commonplace announcement of the program ratings, utilizing such announcements during ratings bumpers until the Fall of 1997.

-Liberty Media-owned pay services Starz (which launched on April 1 of that year) and Encore soon followed in implementing the system by September 1994, and by early 1997, it was in use across several of the major pay-per-view services, including Viewer's Choice and Request TV.
-Since then, the system has also been implemented by Sundance Channel (until its conversion to a basic cable channel in 2008), MoviePlex, and Epix.
-HBO, Cinemax, Showtime and Starz also include content advisories at the start of on-demand program selections over their respective video-on-demand and OTT services; present exceptions are HBO's co-branded HBO Max streaming service (which uses a wider array of descriptors that specify material normally covered by the system's broad-based "Adult Content" indicator), Showtime's licensed subscription channels for Apple TV, The Roku Channel and Prime Video Channels (which instead use the generic descriptors created for the TV Parental Guidelines, used by the streaming marketplaces as a default advisory system, including for MPA-rated theatrical films), and Epix's VOD and streaming services (which do not use content advisory descriptors for on-demand titles, with the channel restricting their use to its live feeds).
+Liberty Media-owned pay services Starz (which launched on April 1 that year) and Encore soon followed in implementing the system by September 1994, and by early 1997, it was in use across several of the major pay-per-view services, including Viewer's Choice (now In Demand) and Request TV.
+Since then, the system has also been implemented by Sundance Channel (until its conversion to a basic cable channel in 2008), MoviePlex, and Epix (now MGM+).
+HBO, Cinemax, Showtime and Starz also include content advisories at the start of on-demand program selections over their respective video-on-demand and OTT services; present exceptions are streaming services Max (owned by HBO parent Warner Bros.
+Discovery) and Paramount+ (owned by Showtime parent Paramount Global), which respectively carry HBO and Showtime's individual content libraries (and use a wider array of descriptors that specify material normally covered by the system's broad-based "Adult Content" indicator), and MGM+/Screenpix's VOD and streaming services (which do not use content advisory descriptors for on-demand titles, with the channel restricting their use to its live feeds).